 Go Fishing for Grammar!

->

-> Remember the classic card game favorite, Go Fish?
-Use this twist on it to help your third grader learn her grammar terms in a fun way!
-Make Grammar Cards with adjectives, verbs, adverbs, and nouns written on them and find the matches.
-Your child will learn to recognize the different parts of grammar and speech, practice reading and writing, and have a great time doing it!
+Remember the classic card game favorite, Go Fish?
+Use this twist on it to help your child learn her grammar terms in a fun way!
+Make grammar cards with adjectives, verbs, adverbs, and nouns written on them and find the matches.
+Your child will learn to recognize the different parts of speech, practice reading and writing, and have a great time doing it!

->

-> What You Need:
+What You Need:

 - Colored pencils

 - 50 index cards

 Prepare the cards:

 - Hand your child a pencil and a piece of scratch paper.
 Have him draw a line down the center, and across the center so the paper is divided into four rectangular sections.